tuffing/adventofcode2019/README.md

  1. Create a stub Day03.php file in src
  2. Create a stub Day03Test.php in tests
  3. Run the phpab command to prep the autoloader.
+ 4. Fetch that days input.

 From this moment solutions and tests for Day 3 can be run.

+### Force prepare an already existing day:

+Use the flag `--force`. obviously this will override any work on that day.
+Use with care.

 ## Run the solution